SheetalPatnaik/Uber-Rides/README.md

-# Uber Simulation Project
+# 🚖 Uber Simulation Project

-This project simulates the core functionalities of a ride-sharing platform, including modules for driver, customer, billing, ride management, and administration.
-The backend is built with Django, and the frontend uses React.js.
-The application is designed to handle operations such as ride booking, driver registration, and billing.
+## 📌 Overview
+This project is a **full-stack simulation of a ride-sharing platform** with core functionalities like **ride booking, driver management, billing, and real-time notifications**.
+It is built with **Django (backend) and React.js (frontend)** and leverages **Docker, Kubernetes, Redis, and WebSockets** for scalability and efficiency.

+This project demonstrates expertise in **microservices architecture, real-time communication, cloud deployment, and system orchestration**, making it highly relevant for roles in **backend engineering, cloud computing, and DevOps**.

+---

+## 🎯 Features
+✔ **Customer & Driver Management** – Registration, login, and profile updates.
+✔ **Real-Time Ride Booking** – Instant ride allocation and status updates.
+✔ **WebSockets for Notifications** – Live ride status updates for drivers & customers.
+✔ **Automated Billing System** – Dynamic fare calculation and payment tracking.
+✔ **Redis Caching** – Optimized session storage & fast access to frequently used data.
+✔ **Docker & Kubernetes Integration** – Containerized deployment and orchestration.

 ---

 ## Table of Contents
 1. [Features](#features)